25 Best WordPress Alternatives + Which One to Use For Your Website

 WordPress.org was originally built as a blogging platform.
 Although it has since developed into a suitable open source CMS platform for a variety of needs, WordPress websites are still often the number one choice for bloggers.

 That said, there are WordPress alternatives to consider if WordPress just isn't your cup of tea.
-Some of these website builders also come with free web hosting which can make things easier if you're a beginner.
+Some of these website builders also come with free trial web hosting which can make things easier if you're a beginner.

 If this is your first blog site, then check out everything you need to know about launching a new blog.